JamesDLD/terraform/CreateAzureRm-Infra/README.md

 Objective
 ------------
 Share Terraform custom modules with the community with the following guidelines :
--	a module is dedicated to one action : create network interfaces, create an Azure recovery vault, ...
+-	a module is used when we need to call a given number of resources several times and the same way, for exemple : when creating a VM we need nic, disks, backup, log monitoring, etc ..
 -	a module doesn't contain any static values
 -	a module is called using variables